skuola/cloudflare-purge/README.md

 ## API key
 Create your API token here: https://dash.cloudflare.com/profile/api-tokens
-then assign the correct values for `cfZone`, `cfAuthEmail` and `cfAuthKey` variables in the python script
+then assign the correct values for `cfZone` and `cfToken` variables in the python script

 ## USAGE
 ```bash